rodrigolemos/gs-github-api/README.md

 # Bootcamp Github API Project

-The main objective of this app is to show the practical usability of a third part API, showing users, repositories and issues from github API.
+The main objective of this app is to show the practical usability of a third part API, showing users, repositories and issues from Github.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).